 Some of the most common designs like the Nine Patch, Patchwork, and Ohio Star quilts were produced using plain blocks of fabric in the form of flowers, baskets, and wreath designs.
 The process of stuffing a quilt was popular from about 1800 to 1840.
 By 1850, egg or honey glazed fabrics, polished cottons, and chintz were all the rage for quilts.

-The Civil War marked a season of tremendous change in American quilt-making.
+The 1800s marked tremendous change in American quilt-making.
 In the early 1860s, men took quilts along to serve as bedding during the war.
 The wartime quilt was used to communicate a soldier’s religious beliefs, to smuggle secret messages, and even to provide supplies through enemy lines.
 Due to wartime shortages, many quilts were made of discarded clothing.
-About the time of the Civil War, the patchwork or “scrap” quilt became popular.
-Fallen soldiers would be rolled up and buried in family quilts on Civil War battlefields.
+The patchwork or “scrap” quilt became popular.
+Fallen soldiers would be rolled up and buried in family quilts on battlefields.
 Many quilts have been discovered with such histories.
-Today, Civil War era, album quilts, and gorgeous Amish quilts from particular areas of Pennsylvania, Ohio, and Michigan have spiked in value into the $10,000 to $100,000 range.
+Today, applique quilts, album quilts, and Amish quilts from particular areas of Pennsylvania, Ohio, and Michigan have spiked in value into the $5,000 to $50,000 range.

 Another important event changed the face of American quilts.
 In 1846, Elias Howe Jr. redesigned the sewing machine for use in the production of shoes.
 Howe’s main competitor, Isaac Singer, received a patent in 1851 for a sewing machine with a foot pedal that allowed for hands-free operation.
 Singer’s primary contribution to sewing machine history was his marketing techniques.
 Singer offered an installment plan and a trade-in allowance in an effort to put a sewing machine in every American home.
 By 1870, Singer sold 200,000 sewing machines annually.
 The sewing machine became a well-documented status symbol of 19th Century life.
 This appliance like an oven or an icebox would be prominently displayed in the best of American homes.

 The 1876 Centennial Exposition held in Philadelphia, PA had a pronounced influence on American quilts and quilt collecting.
-Traditional Colonial style quilting designs were reintroduced after 1876 and in memory of fallen Civil War soldiers, many quilts were produced in black and white, gray on gray, burgundy and deep purple from madder brown, copper brown, cocoa, and chrome dyes.
+Traditional Colonial style quilting designs were reintroduced after 1876.
+Many quilts were produced in black and white, gray on gray, burgundy and deep purple from madder brown, copper brown, cocoa, and chrome dyes.
 These dark colors were enhanced by the period that marks the first appearance of reliable, colorfast synthetic dyes.
 These dyes made fabrics easier to wash.